cboudereau/fpddd/README.md

 In that parts, ORM are not the one to treat all kind of problems like aggregation.
 The best way is to use simple tools like type providers whithout the need of a global technical solution for all repositories.
 Performance and Space are a good reasons to take care of that kind of problems.
 Why using full structures if only the count is used ?
 This is is kind of question that the dev should focus first on the domain before the solution.

+In that part, caching technique is discussed, CQS is a kind of caching by taking care of the events to update the read model (cache)